ika-rwth-aachen/robotkube/README.md

 # RobotKube

-This repository accompanies our paper titled **RobotKube: Orchestrating Large-Scale Cooperative Multi-Robot Systems with Kubernetes and ROS**
+This repository accompanies our paper titled

+> **RobotKube: Orchestrating Large-Scale Cooperative Multi-Robot Systems with Kubernetes and ROS**

 In the repository, you will find **instructions** on how to **reproduce** a **use case** that is enabled by our approach described in the paper.

+The approach combines

+- **Kubernetes**,
-The approach combines **Kubernetes** with the **Robot Operating System (ROS)** and our developed software, an **event detector** and an **application manger** for Kubernetes.
+- the **Robot Operating System (ROS)**, and our developed
+- **event detector** and Kubernetes **application manger**.

+For detailed information, please refer to the paper.
+It is currently under review and will be published afterwards.

 ## Paper and Citation

 We hope our paper, data and code can help in your research.
 If this is the case, please cite our paper and give this repository a star ⭐.
 Citation details will follow after the publication of the paper.
-It is currently under review.

 > **RobotKube: Orchestrating Large-Scale Cooperative Multi-Robot Systems with Kubernetes and ROS**
 >
 > [Bastian Lampe](https://www.ika.rwth-aachen.de/de/institut/team/fahrzeugintelligenz-automatisiertes-fahren/lampe.html), [Lennart Reiher](https://www.ika.rwth-aachen.de/de/institut/team/fahrzeugintelligenz-automatisiertes-fahren/reiher.html), [Lukas Zanger](https://www.ika.rwth-aachen.de/de/institut/team/fahrzeugintelligenz-automatisiertes-fahren/zanger.html), [Timo Woopen](https://www.ika.rwth-aachen.de/de/institut/team/fahrzeugintelligenz-automatisiertes-fahren/woopen.html), [Raphael van Kempen](https://www.ika.rwth-aachen.de/de/institut/team/fahrzeugintelligenz-automatisiertes-fahren/van-kempen.html), and [Lutz Eckstein](https://www.ika.rwth-aachen.de/de/institut/team/univ-prof-dr-ing-lutz-eckstein.html)
->
 > [Institute for Automotive Engineering (ika), RWTH Aachen University](https://www.ika.rwth-aachen.de/en/)
 >
 > <sup>*Abstract* – Modern cyber-physical systems (CPS) such as Cooperative Intelligent Transport Systems (C-ITS) are increasingly defined by the software which operates these systems.
 In practice, service-oriented software architectures can be employed, which may consist of containerized microservices running in a cluster comprised of robots and supporting infrastructure.
 These microservices need to be orchestrated dynamically according to ever changing requirements posed at the system.
 Additionally, these systems are embedded in DevOps processes aiming at continually updating and upgrading both the capabilities of CPS components and of the system as a whole.
 In this paper, we present RobotKube, an approach to orchestrating containerized microservices for large-scale cooperative multi-robot CPS based on Kubernetes.
 We describe how to automate the orchestration of software across a CPS, and include the possibility to monitor and selectively store relevant accruing data.
 In this context, we present two main components of such a system: an event detector capable of, e.g., requesting the deployment of additional applications, and an application manager capable of automatically configuring the required changes in the Kubernetes cluster.
 By combining the widely adopted Kubernetes platform with the Robot Operating System (ROS), we enable the use of standard tools and practices for developing, deploying, scaling, and monitoring microservices in C-ITS.
 We demonstrate and evaluate RobotKube in an exemplary and reproducible use case that we make publicly available at [github.com/ika-rwth-aachen/robotkube](https://github.com/ika-rwth-aachen/robotkube).</sup>